Big Mouth Billy Bass: Spin-offs and other versions

 In late 2021, TikTok user Kevin Heckart hacked a Big Mouth Billy Bass to not only lip-sync to any voice track or song, but to also dance via head and tail movements to whatever song is played through any smart speaker connections.
-Heckart later made a similar hack to the Cool Catfish and Frankie the Fish by the same company along with Loftus International's Tommy Trout as well as an orange Chinese Big Mouth Billy Bass 15th Anniversary Edition knockoff in mid-2022, all of them synced to an Amazon Alexa playing Nathan Evans's cover of The Wellerman.
+Heckart later made a similar hack to the Cool Catfish and Frankie the Fish by the same company along with Loftus International's Tommy Trout as well as an orange Chinese knockoff of the Big Mouth Billy Bass 15th Anniversary Edition in mid-2022, all of them synced to an Amazon Alexa playing Nathan Evans's cover of The Wellerman.

 A remake of the original Big Mouth Billy Bass was released in 2021.
 This new version cut "Don't Worry Be Happy" by Bobby McFerrin for Luke Bryan's 2015 "Huntin', Fishin' and Lovin' Every Day" in addition to Talking Heads' 1978 iteration of "Take Me to the River".

-In August 2024, a Billy Bass-inspired "As seen on TV" product called "Trumpy Trout" - an animatronic trout head that resembles Donald Trump - was released via inventor distribution / marketing company Top Dog Direct.
+In August 2024, a Billy Bass-inspired "As seen on TV" product called "Trumpy Trout", an animatronic trout head that resembles Donald Trump, was released.
 When activated, Trumpy Trout repeated fish-themed parody phrases of familiar Trump pastiches, such as "I'm building a new pond, and the bass will pay for it."

 As part of Green Day's Dookie Demastered, a 30th-anniversary edition of their third studio album Dookie in which each song appeared on a separate novelty format, "Basket Case" was released on a Big Mouth Billy Bass rechristened the "Big Mouth Billie Bass".
 Big Mouth Billie Bass was given out on a drawing, along with the rest of the album, October 11.
 The project was a collaboration with Los Angeles art studio BRAIN.

+In early 2025, a video showing two prototype 25th Anniversary versions of Billy Bass was found.
+The video shows two versions of Billy Bass, one being a standard version, singing "Take Me To The River" and a re-recording of "I Will Survive", and a Christmas version, singing "Fancy Like Christmas" and a parody of "Jingle Bells".
+As of February 2026, neither prototype has been released.

+Also in 2025, a 25th Anniversary Billy Bass was released, but only in Canada.
+It sings a parody of "Rockin' Robin".

 In popular culture

 It was reported that Elizabeth II had a Big Mouth Billy Bass displayed on the grand piano of Balmoral Castle.
 The Netflix drama The Crown incorrectly depicts Prince Andrew giving it to her as a birthday present in 1997.

 The success of the Big Mouth Billy Bass has led to several pop culture appearances, including product placements.
-Some of the device's notable appearances include The Simpsons, The Magicians, Family Guy, The Sopranos, King of the Hill, WALL-E, The Pirates!
-Band of Misfits, The Office, Peppa Pig, What We Do in the Shadows, The Act of Killing, We Bare Bears, Solar Opposites, Big City Greens, King Tweety, Arthur, Zig & Sharko, Barbie, Phineas and Ferb, and The Electric State.
+Some of the device's notable appearances include The Simpsons, The Magicians, Family Guy, The Sopranos, King of the Hill, WALL-E, VeggieTales, The Pirates!
+Band of Misfits, The Office, Peppa Pig, What We Do in the Shadows, The Act of Killing, We Bare Bears, Solar Opposites, Big City Greens, King Tweety, Arthur, Zig & Sharko, Barbie, Phineas and Ferb, The Electric State and Toy Story 5.